cozy/cozy-stack/docs/intents.md

 #### No available service

 If no service is available to handle an intent, the stack returns an error to the client.

-At a later phase of this project, the stack may traverse the applications registered in a store to find suitable services, and prompt the user to install one.
+However, some non-installed applications may handle the intent, and are listed in the `availableApps` field.

 ### 4. Handshake